ICY105/DatapackEnergy/README.md

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
 Requires [LanternLoad](https://github.com/LanternMC/load) to operate.

 Note: Datapack Energy does not enforce any in-game notation for how energy is convayed, and in this document simply refers to energy in terms of 'units.'
-However, by convention real world units are most commonly used (kJ or kW/h, kW).
+However, by convention real world units are most commonly used (kJ or kWh, kW).

 ## Scoreboards
 These are scoreboard objectives used to represent a value of some kind.